Andrew Ure: Academic career

 Ure became a member of the Faculty of Physicians and Surgeons after his return to Glasgow.
-He replaced Dr George Birkbeck as Professor of Natural Philosophy (specialising in chemistry and physics) in 1804 at the recently formed Andersonian Institution (now known as University of Strathclyde).
+He replaced George Birkbeck as professor of natural philosophy (specialising in chemistry and physics) in 1804 at the recently formed Andersonian Institution (now known as University of Strathclyde).
 His evening lectures in chemistry and mechanics enjoyed considerable success and inspired the foundation of the École des Arts et Métiers in Paris, and a number of mechanical institutions in Britain.

 Ure founded the Garnet Hill Observatory in 1808.
 He and his wife resided in the observatory for several years.
 The observatory's reputation was second only to Greenwich's at that time.
 While in residence there, he was assisted by Sir William Herschel, who had come to the area to lecture at the local Astronomical Society.
 Herschel also took time to help him install a new 14 ft reflecting telescope (of Ure's design and manufacture).
 He was elected a Fellow of the Royal Astronomical Society in 1811.

 In 1814, while giving guest lectures in Belfast, Ure consulted for the Irish linen board, and devised an 'alkalimeter' which gave volumetric estimates of the alkali contents of industrial substances.
 He was also well known in academia at the time for his practical chemistry knowledge and abilities.

-On 4 November 1818 Ure assisted the Professor of Anatomy, James Jeffray, in experiments he had been carrying out on the body of a murderer named Matthew Clydesdale, after the man's execution by hanging.
+On 4 November 1818 Ure assisted the professor of anatomy, James Jeffray, in experiments he had been carrying out on the body of a murderer named Matthew Clydesdale, after the man's execution by hanging.
 Jeffray claimed that, by stimulating the phrenic nerve, life could possibly be restored in cases of suffocation, drowning, or hanging.